Techtonica/curriculum/javascript/event-recommender-part2.md

 3. Your app must pass all tests in the [Facebook Sharing Debugger for meta tags](https://developers.facebook.com/tools/debug/).

-4. You are required to *deploy* your completed project using Netlify or Github Pages.
-Send the links to your *Github repo* and *live site url*.
+4. You are required to *deploy* your completed project using Netlify or GitHub Pages.
+Send the links to your *GitHub repo* and *live site url*.

-5. You are required to have a top-notch README.md with screenshots of your project in your Github project repo.
+5. You are required to have a top-notch README.md with screenshots of your project in your GitHub project repo.

 ### UI Instructions